 Shefaly Yogendra, PhD was appointed a Director in 2019.
-She became an independent Non-Executive Director of Witan Investment Trust Plc in February 2023 and was recently the COO of Ditto AI, a symbolic AI startup.
 She built her career in the technology industry, followed by strategic advisory work on emerging technologies, and specialises in governance, growth, risk, and decision making.
-She is a non-executive director of Harmony Energy Income Trust PLC and JP Morgan US Smaller Companies Investment Trust PLC.
+She is a non-executive director of Harmony Energy Income Trust PLC and JP Morgan US Smaller Companies Investment Trust PLC and was formerly a non-executive director of Witan Investment Trust PLC.
 She was listed among the "100 Women To Watch" in the Female FTSE Board Report 2016.